 - The SCF is updated frequently, thus ensuring the organization remains aware of any changes to the compliance frameworks in use.

 - By leveraging a common control to meet multiple compliance requirements, an organization can be expected to gain efficiencies in performing its current audit engagements, including SOX 404-ITGC, PCI-DSS, etc. Using the crosswalks provided by SCF, additional compliance frameworks can be assessed quickly, and a more rapid implementation plan can be developed using the controls already in place.

 - Compliance fatigue should be reduced for the organization’s audit control owners and partners.
 Currently, these individuals are often subjected to multiple audit requests that can often be met by the same audit evidence.

 - It provides a holistic view of the organization’s control environment as the CCF traverses the audit and compliance lines of SOX and PCI audit engagements.

-- The organization will have the ability to benchmark their control environment and identify its maturity model against other organizations.
+- The organization will have the ability to benchmark its control environment and identify its maturity model against other organizations.

 - The organization can begin evaluating controls to identify suitable candidates for automation.

 - It can help the organization develop a consistent approach to performing and documenting controls across the organization and potential acquisitions.